-This post is actually inspired by a question that I’m asked by the French who live in larger cities, plus some of my American colleagues who’ve been to Civray.
+This post is actually inspired by a question that I’ve been asked by the city-dwelling French, plus some of my American colleagues who’ve been to Civray.
 Other Americans seem less concerned by the idea that there could be a part of France that isn’t interesting. 🙂

-Since Alexis and I recently realized that the next weekend when we will both be in the area is in October, we decided that we’d plan something really fun for our last weekend – Friday evening was mine to plan and Saturday was his.
+Since Alexis and I recently realized that the next weekend when we will both be home is in October, we decided that we’d plan something really fun for our last weekend.

 What else can you do on the weekend in the middle of nowhere?
 Go for a bike ride along a beautiful trail (ok, the first part of the trail had big rocks and a lot of nettles, but the rest was great) and time the ride so you are at a grassy area by a waterfall at lunchtime.
 Of course, to get this timing right, Alexis had to change the path we took once he realized that I haven’t been on a bike (outside of Xi’an) in three years!
-Riding with me is clearly not a real workout for him, but we could be flexible because the park he chose was the starting point for walking trails between 1 hour and several hours, the bike trail we took that was marked as 2 hours, 15 minutes and HUGE bike trails that would take the better part of a day.
+Riding with me is clearly not a real workout for him, but we could be flexible because the park he chose was the starting point for walking trails between 1 hour and several hours, plus biking trails, from the bike trail we took, which was marked as 2 hours, 15 minutes to HUGE bike trails that would take the better part of a day.
 The park is in Saint-Benoît and is conveniently called Park Saint-Benoît (also, Parc de Strunga).

 The event takes place in Bressuire, which is in the Deux-Sèvres area of France (west of Poitiers, but not quite to the coast) and also covered by Living magazine.
 This year, Alexis and I arrived primarily to attend the Celtic music concert on Saturday evening; however, after a look around, he suggested we should attend for the full day next year (sadly, I’ve learned the event is biannual, so it will be 2019 when we return)!

-If the above doesn’t provide enough ideas for how to spend a weekend, this was also one of the last weekends that L’américaine is in town when I’m here before she moves back to the US.
+If the above doesn’t provide enough ideas for how to spend a weekend, this was also one of the last weekends that both L’américaine and I are in town before she moves back to the US.
 There is a château that we had noticed several times because it rises above the village of Verteuil like something out of a fairy tale when coming from one direction (I think from the South?) and is stunning from the bridge in town as well.
 We drove around the château looking for any sort of entrance last spring, but had no luck!

-The trick to seeing this lovely château is knowing that you buy the tickets from a lovely wine bar (La Régie), which also sells bottles of wine and pineau and is in an ancient building decorated with lovely giant chairs and tapestries on the wall.
+The trick to seeing this lovely château is knowing that you buy the tickets from a lovely wine bar (La Régie), which also sells bottles of wine and pineau, and is in an ancient building furnished with lovely giant chairs and tapestries.
 The tours are on weekends at 3 PM in April, May, June and September and every day at 3 PM in July and August.
-The owner of the bar also gives the tour and speaks in slightly slower French (which meant I understood quite a bit), but also summarizes the key info in English.
+The owner of the bar also gives the tour and speaks in slightly slower French (which meant I understood quite a bit), but summarizes the key info in English.